awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-s3.md

 Traffic between your VPC and S3 buckets does not leave the Amazon network\.

-## Using Endpoint Policies for Amazon S3<a name="vpc-endpoints-policies-s3"></a>
+## Using endpoint policies for Amazon S3<a name="vpc-endpoints-policies-s3"></a>

 The following are example endpoint policies for accessing Amazon S3\.
-For more information, see [Using VPC Endpoint Policies](vpc-endpoints-access.md#vpc-endpoint-policies)\.
+For more information, see [Using VPC endpoint policies](vpc-endpoints-access.md#vpc-endpoint-policies)\.
 It is up to the user to determine the policy restrictions that meet the business needs\.
 For example, you can specify the Region \("packages\.us\-west\-1\.amazonaws\.com"\) to avoid an ambiguous S3 bucket name\.

 **Important**
 All types of policies — IAM user policies, endpoint policies, S3 bucket policies, and Amazon S3 ACL policies \(if any\) — must grant the necessary permissions for access to Amazon S3 to succeed\.

-**Example Example: Restricting Access to a Specific Bucket**
+**Example Example: Restricting access to a specific bucket**
 You can create a policy that restricts access to specific S3 buckets only\.
 This is useful if you have other AWS services in your VPC that use S3 buckets\.
 The following is an example of a policy that restricts access to `my_secure_bucket` only\.

 ```